Ethics and Professionalism Library

 - The Making Choices and Facing Consequences curriculum has been endorsed by Superintendents from the Saginaw, Bridgeport, and Carrollton Public School Districts, and the Saginaw Police Chiefs’ Association.
 It has also been successfully used in the Saginaw Public Schools’ 21st Century Program, Bridgeport-Spaulding Schools, Carrollton Public Schools, Buena Vista Public Schools, Saginaw County Juvenile Detention Center, and the Saginaw Community Foundation’s Youth First Program.

 WMU-Cooley promotes professional development not just of its students, but also its faculty and staff.
 Professional development activities include development of a faculty professionalism portfolio, conferences with area faculty, mentoring opportunities for WMU-Cooley faculty, a study of a mentoring program run in conjunction with the State Bar of Michigan that matches WMU-Cooley students intending to practice in Michigan with Michigan lawyers, and a professionalism orientation for new students at each campus during which area lawyers and judges meet in small groups with the newest WMU-Cooley students to talk about ethics and professionalism.

 Wellness programming in law schools is becoming increasingly important because of the stress experienced by law students in many facets of their lives.
 A law student's approach to wellness programming should be holistic and address wellness in all aspects, including social, financial, physical, emotional, career, and spiritual wellness.
-Students find wellness resources on WMU Cooley's internal portal page.
+Students find wellness resources on the Cooley Connect portal.